 Every summer, tens of thousands of yellow ducks splash into the Chicago River in a lip-biting race to the finish line to raise money for Special Olympics.

 Each year the event raises upwards of $300,000 for over 20,000 athletes and more than 10,000 young athletes.
-Last year over 75,000 ducks were adopted, the highest amount of money raised in the tradition’s 17 years.
+In 2022, over 75,000 ducks were adopted and the highest amount of money raised in the tradition’s 17 years.

 The race duration depends on how quickly the rubber ducks move down the river.
-In all cases, winners are contacted directly after the race via phone.
 The event will be broadcasted live on FOX32 for those who can’t make it.

 What are the prizes, you ask?
-The grand prize winner will win a 2022 Chevy Equinox while the second prize is a cruise provided by Royal Caribbean, the third prize wins $2,500 and the fourth place will be given four tickets to go to the Windy City Smokeout held at the United Center ($739.80 value).
+The grand prize winner will win a 2024 Chevy Traxx while the second prize is a cruise provided by Royal Caribbean, the third prize wins a Save the Duck Shopping Spree, and the fourth place earns a $2,000 cash prize.
+Winners are contacted directly after the race via phone.